 A funny side note: Morgen directed Robert Evans’ “The Kid Stays in the Picture.”
 Even he says that Jane Goodall was not his kind of subject and he thought there were many movies made about her already.
 But he learned how wrong he was.
 In the process, he’s made what a film that could go all the way.

 Most interesting person we all met last night: Gilbert Gottfried.
-He’s tiny, like a bird, which was accentuated by his wearing what seemed like a David Byrne “big suit.”
+He’s tiny, like a bird, his size was accentuated by his wearing what seemed like a David Byrne “big suit.”
 He’s also very reserved, quite the opposite of his comic character.
-Today, a new documentary about him is being released which I can’ wait to see.
+Today, a new documentary about him is being released which I can’t wait to see.

 Evgeny Afineevsky (Cries from Syria)